lowRISC/opentitan/hw/ip/rv_core_ibex/doc/boot-rom-patching.md

   - May be configured to hold ***one or more*** revisions of an OTP patch.

-- Each OTP patch consists of a patch header, patch table, patch body and a digital signature.
+- Each OTP patch consists of a patch header, patch table, patch code and a digital signature.

   ![OTP Patch Layout](otp-patch-layout.svg)